bloomberg/chef-bach/cluster-readme.txt

 cluster-assign-roles.sh

-  Using cluster.txt, this tool assigns roles to node using Chef.
+  Using cluster.txt, this tool assigns roles to nodes using Chef.
+This script is also the best way to ensure a node is re-Chefed with its correct role as certain operations (e.g. 'chef-client -o [...]') will change a nodes role.

 cluster-whatsup.sh